yuxi-liu-wired/CS-285_fall2022/hw3/cs285/report/experiment log.md

 q4_1_100_CartPole-v0_06-10-2022_10-34-17
 ```

-### Question 5: Run soft actor-critic with more difficult tasks
+### Question 5: Run actor-critic with more difficult tasks

 Use the best setting from the previous question to run InvertedPendulum and HalfCheetah: